rupadarshiray/rupadarshiray.github.io/content/academia/problem-2506-complexification.md

 title: Complexifications in the analytic and algebraic categories
 ---

+[[Sanskar]], when discussing with me about the definiton of complexification of $\R$-Lie groups, came to the following conclusion.

 The complexification of $\R$ as a Lie group is $\C$.
 And complexification of $S^{1}$ is $\C^{\times}$.

 Now consider the $\R$-Lie group $$ \C^{\times} \isom S^{1} \times \R_{>0} \isom S^{1} \times\R $$